York: Local

-York is the traditional county town of Yorkshire, and therefore did not form part of any of its three historic ridings, or divisions.
+York is the traditional county town of Yorkshire, and did not form part of any of its three historic ridings.
 Its Mayor has had the status of Lord Mayor since 1370, one of 23 in England.
 Only five of these have the title "The Right Honourable", the others being the Lord Mayors of London, Bristol, Cardiff and Belfast.
-York is an ancient borough, and was reformed by the Municipal Corporations Act 1835 to form a municipal borough.
+York is an ancient borough and liberty, and was reformed by the Municipal Corporations Act 1835 to form a municipal borough.
 It gained the status of a county borough in 1889, under the Local Government Act 1888, and existed so until 1974, when, under the Local Government Act 1972, it became a non-metropolitan district in the county of North Yorkshire, whilst retaining its Lord Mayor and its Sheriff.
-As a result of 1990s UK local government reform, York regained unitary status and saw a substantial alteration in its borders, taking in parts of Selby and Harrogate districts, and about half the population of the Ryedale district.
+As a result of 1990s United Kingdom local government reform, York regained unitary status and saw a substantial alteration in its borders, taking in parts of Selby and Harrogate districts, and about half the population of the Ryedale District.
 The new boundary was imposed after central government rejected the former city council's own proposal.